Alternative and Complementary Medicine for Autoimmune Myasthenia Gravis

 Avoid processed foods, instead eat whole foods and read ingredient labels in order to remove preservatives, additives, added sugar and artificial sweeteners from the diet.

 Consider working with a professional on an elimination diet.
 This is a whole food, predominantly plant-based, organic diet void of common food sensitivities.
 The elimination diet removes wheat, dairy, sugar and genetically modified foods from the diet.
 Read more about the elimination diet here.
+This isn't a forever diet.
+It is a plan to help you assess your food sensitivities, reduce body inflammation and improve the health of your gut and immune system.

 If you have swallowing or chewing difficulties work with a speech pathologist and nutritionist to make sure that you are getting the proper nutrition.